-The Bioveterinary Sciences degree is a linear, non-modular programme in its first two years.
+The Biological Sciences degree is a linear, non-modular programme in its first two years.
 In the Third Year, each student follows a programme of modules and course units from those offered by the RVC and/or other institutions.

-Year One is valued at 120 credits at Level 1; Year Two, 120 credits at Level Two; and Year Three, 120 credits at Level Three.
+Year One is valued at 120 credits at Level 4; Year Two, 120 credits at Level 5; and Year Three, 120 credits at Level 6.

-Year 1 Year 2 Year 3 The core course will comprise: • Essential Biomedical Sciences- The Moving Animal, The Living Cell, Inheritance; Reproduction & Development, Basic Concept in Immunology • Systems & Investigative Biology Problem Definition and Investigation The core course will comprise: The Enemy Within The Enemy Without Pharmacology: Principles and Practice Entrepreneurship Research Project Optional modules and course units.
+Year 1 Year 2 Year 3 The core course will comprise: Essential Biomedical Sciences- The Moving Animal, The Living Cell, Inheritance; Reproduction & Development, Basic Concept in Immunology Systems & Investigative Biology Problem Definition and Investigation The core course will comprise: The Enemy Within The Enemy Without Principles of Pharmacology Research Project The option of one of: Imaging of Disease or Applied Pharmacology Hypothesis driven research project involving data analysis and interpretation Optional modules